quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 Terraform will set up the entire environment for you and then output a link to the application's load balancer.

 ### What's happening

-Terraform using the AWS provider, provisions a new DynamoDB Table (with the name you have configured) and configures environment variables for the Layer0 application to use the newly provisioned table and deploys the application into a Layer0 environment using the Layer0 provider.
+Terraform using the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html), provisions a new DynamoDB table.
+It also uses the [Layer0 provider](http://layer0.ims.io/reference/terraform-plugin/#provider) to provision the environment, deploy, load balancer and service required to run the entire guestbook application.

-Looking at an excerpt of [./terraform-beyond-layer0/example-1/modules/guestbook_service/main.tf](https://github.com/quintilesims/layer0-examples/blob/master/guestbook-db/layer0.tf) file, we can see the following definitions:
+Looking at an excerpt of the file [./terraform-beyond-layer0/example-1/modules/guestbook_service/main.tf](https://github.com/quintilesims/layer0-examples/blob/master/terraform-beyond-layer0/example-1/modules/guestbook_service/main.tf), we can see the following definitions:

 ```
 resource "aws_DynamoDB_table" "guestbook" {